 Painting in situ can deliver great results, but this is definitely not a DIY job.
 Professional furniture painting skills are obviously a good starting point for this specialism.
 Add in a lot of care, attention, thinking, awareness and sympathy for pianos, plus some mental steel to deal with the responsibility of working on a piece of nostalgia…

 We are now finding that our piano painting service is growing in demand, with about half a dozen completed so far, including a grand piano.
-This service is predominantly on offer in the Midlands and Oxfordshire.

 Please share it on Twitter, Facebook, or print it out for reference.
 Thanks.